Myanmar Earthquake: How to Help

 - Prior to the earthquake, nearly 20 million people were in need of humanitarian assistance and over 3 million people were internally displaced

-- WASH services, medication, and food are expected to be disrupted
+- WASH services, medication, and food are severely disrupted

 - The mental health impacts of earthquakes can be severe for children and leave a lasting impact